jagregory/abrash-zen-of-asm/src/chapter-14.md

 at the DOS prompt to time the code in [Listing 14-4](#L1404).
 The same is true for [Listing 14-5](#L1405).)

-The problem with the approach of [Listing 14-4](#L1404) is that all the overhead of calling a DOS function — including an `int` and an `iret` — occurs twice for each character, once during input and once during output.
+The problem with the approach of [Listing 14-4](#L1404) is that all the overhead of calling a DOS function — including an `int`{.nasm} and an `iret`{.nasm} — occurs twice for each character, once during input and once during output.
 We can easily avoid all that simply by reading a sizable block of text with a single DOS call, processing it a character at a time *in place* (thereby avoiding the overhead of interrupts and DOS calls), and printing it out as a block with a single DOS call, as shown in Figure 14.5.

 ![](images/fig14.5RT.png)